apache/activemq-artemis/README.md

 #### Notes:

-The GitHub mirror repository is cloning the Apache ActiveMQ6 repository (The root repository).
+The GitHub mirror repository is cloning the Apache ActiveMQ Artemis repository (The root repository).
 There maybe a slight delay between when a commit is pushed to the Apache repo and when that commit is reflected in the GitHub mirror.
 This may cause some difficulty when trying to push a PR to upstream (Apache) that has been merged on an out of date GitHub (mirror) master.
 You can wait for the mirror to update before performing the steps above.
 A solution to this is to change local master branch to track the upstream (Apache) master, rather than GitHub (mirror) master by editing your config to look like this:

 ```bash
   [branch "master"]